korningf/aegis-vault/README.md

     aws_user_pass=*****************************

-AWS API Access requires an IAM Acces Key token couplet (key id + secret key).
+The AWS API uses an IAM Secret Acces Key token couplet (key id + secret key).

-Have an AWS Admin provide your Acces Key
+Have an AWS Admin provide your Access Key

 This is usally in a .csv file